ConduitNetwork/docs/provisioning/blueprints/blueprints.rst

 Overview
 --------

-With the release of Morpheus version 3, a new app blueprint builder was developed from scratch and extended to support a vast array of configurations even with programmatic markup or (Infrastructure as Code) capabilities.
+With the release of Conduit version 3, a new app blueprint builder was developed from scratch and extended to support a vast array of configurations even with programmatic markup or (Infrastructure as Code) capabilities.

 App Blueprints allow pre-configured full multi-tier application deployments for multiple environments.
 Blueprints can be provisioned from the ``Provisioning -> Apps`` section and can be fully configured for one click provisioning.
 Blueprints can be built within the Builder section or by code in the Raw section.
-Blueprints can also be exported as YAML or JSON and created with the |morpheus| API and CLI.
+Blueprints can also be exported as YAML or JSON and created with the |conduit| API and CLI.

-Some unique capabilities of the YAML/JSON based Morpheus blueprint structure is it's ability to have multiple configurations per instance being provisioned within the app blueprint.
+Some unique capabilities of the YAML/JSON based Conduit blueprint structure is it's ability to have multiple configurations per instance being provisioned within the app blueprint.
 This can be a scoped configuration that acts as overrides based on selected cloud or group the app is being provisioned in as a target.
 The environment can also be used as a scope.
 Maybe the "development" environment doesn't need as many horizontally scaled nodes (for example) as the "production" environment.
 Another great aspect of this configuration markup is a blueprint can be defined as a hybrid cloud blueprint.
 This makes the app blueprint structure very powerful and in some ways better than alternative infrastructure as code orchestrators.
 For Example, ARM is locked into Azure, while Cloud Formation is locked into AWS.
 Even Terraform does not allow a tf file to expand its bounds beyond a specific provider type.

 Basic Blueprint Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In a Morpheus App Blueprint there are a few structural concepts to be aware of.
+In a Conduit App Blueprint there are a few structural concepts to be aware of.
 Firstly there is a concept of a `Tier`.
 A `Tier` is a grouping of instances within an app blueprint.
 Tiers can be used for a variety of things including sequenced booting of instances or even properly creating endpoint groups and security group contexts in network security tools like Cisco ACI.
 An example of a Tier structure might be a `Web` tier and a `Database` tier.
 These tiers can also be marked as connected such that network communication rules can appropriately be defined.
 A basic 2 Tier blueprint skeleton might look something like this:

 .. code-block:: bash

   name: Tier Example
-  type: morpheus
+  type: conduit
   tiers:
     Web:
       linkedTiers: